Best daily deals

 Samsung Galaxy S22 Plus (8/256GB): $1,049

-Google and Samsung didn’t rock the boat with pricing this generation, so the value proposition remains largely unchanged from last year.
-The Pixel 7 Pro starts at $899 while the Galaxy S22 Plus launched at $999.
-However, you might be able to find Samsung’s smartphone at a lower starting price as we near the Galaxy S23 release date.
+Google and Samsung didn’t rock the boat with pricing in this generation, so the value proposition remains largely unchanged from last year.
+The Pixel 7 Pro starts at $899, while the Galaxy S22 Plus launched at $999.
+However, you might be able to find the latter at a lower price now that its successor is available.

 In terms of color options, Google opted for a more subdued color palette this year compared to the playful colorways of the Pixel 6 series.
 As such, your only options are Snow, Obsidian, and Hazel.
 The first two — white and black — represent your staple smartphone colors.
 If you want something more eye-catching, Hazel brings a splash of color with a greenish-gray color and a gold metallic accent.

 By contrast, Samsung has taken the kitchen sink approach with the Galaxy S22 Plus’ colorways.
-At most retailers, you can pick from Pink Gold, Phantom White, Phantom Black, and Green.
+You can pick from Pink Gold, Phantom White, Phantom Black, and Green at most retailers.
 Samsung also offers four more color choices exclusively via its own online store.
 The exclusive colors, namely Graphite, Cream, Sky Blue, and Violet, feature a two-toned look that emphasizes the Contour Cut camera bump.

 AA Editors Choice